 Avoid products or automatic car washes that use acidic solutions or strong alkaline additives or harsh brushes.
-These products and automatic car washes may damage the wheel's protective finish.
+Many aftermarket wheel cleaners and automatic car washes may damage the wheel's protective finish.
 Such damage is not covered by the New Vehicle Limited Warranty.
 Only car wash soap, Mopar Wheel Cleaner or equivalent is recommended.

 When cleaning extremely dirty wheels including excessive brake dust, care must be taken in the selection of tire and wheel cleaning chemicals and equipment to prevent damage to the wheels.
 Mopar Wheel Treatment or Mopar Chrome Cleaner or their equivalent is recommended or select a non-abrasive, non-acidic cleaner for aluminum or chrome wheels.
-Do not use any products on Dark Vapor or